 Any legislation aimed at reducing prescription drug overdose dangers must strike a balance between the need to reduce addiction and the need to ensure legal access to these drugs, and its implementation must include a number of federal, state, local, and tribal stakeholders.
 Epidemic: Responding to America’s Prescription Drug Abuse Crisis, the Administration’s initiative to combat prescription drug abuse, was published in April 2011 and consists of four components: education, tracking and monitoring, proper medication disposal, and compliance.

 An overdose indicates the need for treatment.
-If you, or someone you know, has taken an overdose, it’s time to seek professional help to recover.
-Enable the circumstance to serve as a required wake-up call, and seek help right away for overdose dangers.
+If you, or someone you know, has taken an overdose, it’s time to seek professional help to recover by calling us on 615-490-9376, enable the circumstance to serve as a required wake-up call, and seek help right away for overdose dangers.

 Ben Lesser is one of the most sought-after experts in health, fitness and medicine.
 His articles impress with unique research work as well as field-tested skills.
 We are honored to have Ben writing exclusively for Dualdiagnosis.org.